pip12345/Compression/PROSE.md

 <img style="margin: auto" src="docs/img/Activity diagram Huffman.png" alt="Activity diagram of Huffman code" width="500"/>
 </div>
 <div style="text-align: center;">
-Figure 2: Activity diagram of Huffman_coder and Tree
+Figure 5: Activity diagram of Huffman_coder and Tree
 </div>

 #### 3.3.2 Frequency table: counting letters

-blabla text about node
+The tree will be built out of nodes.
+Each node needs to be able to contain both the frequency and a character.
+The node also contains pointers to it's left or right children (if they exist).
+This allows us to construct a tree out of them.

+If it's a root node that only contains a frequency of its children, the character will be set to the reserved symbol '~'.

 ```c++
     // Min heap node in the huffman tree